-Our school procedures for safeguarding children will be in line with national guidance and the London Child Protection Procedures under the auspices Ealing safeguarding Children's Board (ESCB).
+Our school procedures for safeguarding children are in line with national guidance and the London Child Protection Procedures under the auspices Ealing Safeguarding Children's Board (ESCB).
 We will ensure that:

 - We have a Designated Senior Lead Teacher (the Deputy Headteacher Mrs Kay Utting) who undertakes regular training (a minimum of two days every two years) in Safeguarding, Child Protection and Inter-Agency working and has completed the Designated Teacher Training run by the London Borough of Ealing.
 She has successfully completed a safeguarding Children Designated person level 3 training.
-This is the current recommendations from the Ealing Safeguarding Board.
-She will liaise with local statutory children's agencies as appropriate.
-All members of staff, volunteers & staff from external & supply agencies are aware that she is the Designated Senior Lead Teacher, responsible for child protection matters. - Mrs Kay Utting is also the Designated Senior Lead Teacher for the EYFS. - Mr Justin Sheppard (Headteacher) is the Deputy Designated Senior Lead Teacher and he has undertaken the Designated Teacher training run by the London Borough of Ealing.
-He will undertake regular training in Safeguarding, Child Protection and Inter-Agency working for at least two days every two years, as recommended by the Ealing Safeguarding Board - The Designated Senior Lead Teacher and Deputy Designated Senior Lead Teacher will always be from the School's Senior Leadership Team. - No member of staff can work directly with any of the children including those in the EYFS unless they have obtained a satisfactory CRB or DBS Certificate.
+This is the current recommendation from the Ealing Safeguarding Board.
+Mrs Utting also received Prevent training (WRAP) in Autumn Term 2016.
+She will liaise with local statutory children's agencies as appropriate. - All members of staff, volunteers & staff from external & supply agencies are aware that she is the Designated Senior Lead Teacher, responsible for Child Protection matters. - Mrs Kay Utting is also the Designated Senior Lead Teacher for the EYFS. - Mr Justin Sheppard (Headteacher) is the Deputy Designated Senior Lead Teacher and he has undertaken the Designated Teacher training run by the London Borough of Ealing.
+He will undertake regular training in Safeguarding, Child Protection and Inter-Agency working for at least two days every two years, as recommended by the Ealing Safeguarding Board. - The Designated Senior Lead Teacher and Deputy Designated Senior Lead Teacher will always be from the School's Senior Leadership Team. - No member of staff can work directly with any of the children including those in the EYFS unless they have obtained a satisfactory CRB or DBS Certificate.
 All new staff appointed after December 2012 will require a satisfactory certificate from The Disclosure and Barring Service (DBS.) - All members of staff develop their understanding of the signs and indicators of abuse and access training on a regular basis (a minimum of every two years determined in consultation with the NSCB and as recommended by ESCB).
 A record is kept of all staff safeguarding, Child Protection and Inter-Agency training carried out in school with the London Borough of Ealing.
 They are aware of their responsibilities in being alert to signs of abuse and of reporting any concerns to the Designated Senior Lead Teacher.
 This training will always be at least as frequently as directed by the Ealing Safeguarding Board.
 This is every two years. - Training in Safeguarding, Child Protection and Inter-Agency Training also takes place for part time and voluntary staff who work with children in order to make them aware of child protection arrangements and procedures. - Newly appointed staff and volunteers will receive induction training from the Designated Senior Lead Teacher (DSL) with up to date inter agency training following either before employment starts or on their start date.
+Staff are required to successfully complete VWV KCSIE Pt 1 E-Learning Module awarded by Veale Wasbrough Vizards.